-SoftHSM can perform all cryptographic operations, but since it only uses your system CPU, there is no need to use it for anything but signing.
+SoftHSM can perform all cryptographic operations, but since it only uses your system CPU, there is no advantage to using it for anything but signing.
 Therefore, we choose the 'sign-only' flavor when building OpenSSL.

 After configuring, run "make" and "make test".